-The idea of working at home appeals to many people, but before you decide to start a home-based business, there are a few things to consider.
+When you are your own boss, working from home may seem like an appealing prospect, but before you decide to start a home-based business, there are a few things to consider.
 Launching a business in your home could be ideal, depending on the space you require and the nature of your work.
 You should make sure that this arrangement suits both your personal and professional needs.

 You may be drawn to the advantages of working from your home.
-After all, it is cheaper than renting more space.
-You may also be able to claim tax deductions when you use your home as a place of work (for example, a portion of property taxes, utilities, repairs and maintenance, home insurance and a portion of your mortgage interest or rent).
-You could avoid a commute and perhaps be able to set flexible working hours.
+It can be less expensive than renting or buying commercial space, there may be possible tax deductions you can claim, (for example, a portion of property taxes, utilities, repairs and maintenance, home insurance and a portion of your mortgage interest or rent) and you may have more flexibility with your hours.

 - Will working on your own suit your personality?
 Some people prefer to be in the company of colleagues.

 - Do you have the self-discipline to motivate yourself, even when business is quiet?

 - Might you have difficulty setting boundaries between your personal life and your business role?
 Will you face interruptions from family and friends?

 - Is there enough room for the resources you need, like special equipment or employees?